How To Prepare Your Team For Customer Service Training

 The bottom two-thirds of the worksheet is laid out in a grid.

-Use the grid to create a list of action items for participants, their supervisor(s), and the trainer.
+Use the grid to create a list of action items for participants, their supervisor(s), and the trainer if that person is different than the supervisor.
 Start by thinking about what participants need to do to prepare for the training.

 At a minimum, participants should be able to answer three questions:

-How will this class help me do my job?
+2. How will the training help me do my job?

 Next, determine what the participants' supervisor(s) needs to do to make sure that happens.
 Typical actions include announcing the training to employees and coaching them to ensure they can answer the three questions.